 Kathryn Aalto is an American writer, designer, historian and lecturer living in Exeter, England.
-For the past twenty-five years, her focus has been on places where nature and culture intersect: teaching literature of nature and place, designing gardens, and writing about the natural world.
+For the past twenty-five years, her focus has been on places where nature and culture intersect: teaching the literature of nature and place, designing gardens, and writing about the natural world.
 She is the author of The New York Times Bestseller The Natural World of Winnie-the-Pooh:

 A Walk Through the Forest that Inspired the Hundred Acre Wood (2015) and Nature and Human Intervention (2011).
-Her wry expat humor, energy, and experience have made her a go-to speaker everywhere from Ivy League universities to the most beautiful botanical gardens in the world.
+Her wry humor, energy, and experience have made her a go-to speaker everywhere from universities to the most beautiful botanical gardens in the world.

 Kathryn grew up in the San Joaquin Valley of California surrounded by peach, walnut and almond orchards.
 She was educated at the University of California at Berkeley, Western Washington University, the London College of Garden Design and the University of Bristol from which she received a BA in English, a MA in English, a Diploma in Garden Design and a MA in Garden History.
 She is working on her third book.
 After renovating a turn-of-the-century farm and gardens, and restoring a salmon spawning stream outside of Seattle for 15 years, she left the Pacific Northwest for picturesque Devon in 2007, discovering England’s ancient network of public footpaths, a landscape feature that weaves its way into much of her writing.

-Her work explores historic and horticultural themes with a contemporary twist.
-With interests in the arts and sciences, she has taught biology, critical thinking and American Literature of Nature and Place at a range of places including U.C.
-Berkeley’s Lawrence Hall of Science, the Huxley College of the Environment at Western Washington University, the English Department at Western Washington University, and Everett Community College.
-She is Adjunct Lecturer at Plymouth University and a member of the Author’s Guild, the Association for Writers and Writing Programs, the Association for the Study of Literature and the Environment, and the Garden History Society.
+Her work is interdisciplinary and explores historic, horticultural, and natural history themes with a contemporary perspective.
+With interests in the arts and sciences, she has taught long-form journalism, creative nonfiction, research paper writing, composition, critical thinking and biology at a range of places including Berkeley’s Lawrence Hall of Science, the Huxley College of the Environment at Western Washington University, the English Department at Western Washington University, and Everett Community College.
+She is currently an associate lecturer in English and Creative Writing at Plymouth University.
+She is a member of the Association for Writers and Writing Programs, the Association for the Study of Literature and the Environment, and the Garden History Society.